awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 ## Storage for the root device<a name="storage-for-the-root-device"></a>

 All AMIs are categorized as either *backed by Amazon EBS* or *backed by instance store*\.
-The former means that the root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot\.
+The former means that the root device for an instance launched from the AMI is an Amazon Elastic Block Store \(Amazon EBS\) volume created from an Amazon EBS snapshot\.
 The latter means that the root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3\.
 For more information, see [Amazon EC2 root device volume](RootDeviceStorage.md)\.

 The following table summarizes the important differences when using the two types of AMIs\.